Navigation: Program use >

 Step 1.
 Configure one or more data sources.

-Click the "Add configuration" button on the toolbar with big green plus and choose printers.
+Click the "Add configuration" button on the toolbar with a big green plus and choose printers.
 The "Printers" tab of the "Configuration options" dialog lets you configure your settings.

 Step 2.
 Configure log file.